Braneworld Baryogenesis and QCD-Era Magnetogenesis: A Predictive Link: Two-Brane Baryogenesis Model

 In the pure vacuum state, fluctuations of $\varphi $ are negligible ($ \varphi \ll \eta $, see Sec.
 V of \cite{Sarrazin2024}), and $\theta $ behaves as a Goldstone mode.
 In an isotropic and homogeneous universe, the vectorial contributions of $\mathbf{A}_{+}-\mathbf{A}_{-}$ cancel over all path directions

 where $\mathbf{n}$ is the unit path vector and $d\Omega $ the solid angle.
 Quantum interference across paths further enforces $\langle \theta \rangle =0 $, which we adopt as the primary approximation for numerical calculations.
-This vanishing of the mean value, a direct consequence of the isotropy of the early universe, implies that the phase $\theta$ is uniformly distributed over its $\left[0 , 2\pi \right]$ range.
-The computation of the effective coupling constants therefore simplifies to an integration over this uniform distribution.
+This vanishing of the mean value is a direct consequence of the isotropy of the early universe and fixes the centering of the distribution of $\theta $.
+It is not, however, sufficient by itself to determine the full distribution: a vanishing first moment is compatible with many non-uniform laws.
+The uniformity of $\theta$ modulo $2\pi $, rather than that of $\theta$ itself, is the relevant property for the interbrane couplings derived from (\ref{ggot}) and results from the magnitude of the accumulated phase.